databricks/terraform-databricks-examples/examples/adb-teradata-demo/README.md

 ssh -i <private_key_local_path> azureuser@<public_ip>
 ```

 Inside the VM, we should run the commands stored inside `teradata_vm_configs.sh` step by step.

-Note that you need to modify two commands manually to make it work.
+**Note that you need to modify two commands manually to make it work:**

 **The first place to modify:**